digideskio/support-tools/ftdc/README.md

   section below on minimizing storage.

-The initial proof of concept and strawman integration proposal addresses serverStatus only, which is sufficient for a wide range of problems.
+The initial proof of concept and strawman integration proposal addresses serverStatus and replSetGetStatus only, which is sufficient for a wide range of problems.
 Possibility for enhancement in the future with additional data capture is tbd.

 ## Data capture format strawman design